vznh/chrono/README.md

 # Chronolex
 Chronolex is meant for fast and meticulous mass calendar planning.
+Chrono integrates with your email and calendar to close your mornings quicker.

 ## ( ͡° ͜ʖ ͡°)つ📱
 You can utilize **Chronolex** easily using natural language planning.
 You can also be as detailed or as broad as you'd like. **Chronolex** will never heavily assume anything.
 If you prefer, **Chronolex** will ask follow-up questions in order to make more educated calendar entries.